omdeshpande/mageops-squad/README.md

 **Developer**

-Exexutes actions in the store via API calls.
+Executes actions in the store via API calls.